Call 24/7 to schedule your free confidential consultation with a tax attorney: 800-934-3578

 The home office business deduction can be calculated using either 1) the regular method or 2) the simplified method.

 When using the regular method of calculation, deductions for home office are based on the percentage of the home dedicated for the business.
-If your office space is 200 square feet and your home is 2,000 square feet, 10% of your home would be deemed used for the business.
+If your office space is 200 square feet and your home is 2,000 square feet, it follows that 10% of your home is used for the business.
 You would complete IRS Form 8829 Expenses for Business Use of Your Home by designating the 10% business percentage.

 In addition to deducting a portion of home expenses based on the business percentage, taxpayers may also deduct direct costs in full that are incurred as part of repairs or maintenance to the office space.
 An example would be the cost of purchasing and installing shelving or painting in the home office.